yamesjamess/p2-project-foodle/README.md

 * Thank you for my mentor, Brian Macharia, for helping me with coming up with ideas for what functionality I should add to customise the application.
 * Special thanks to the wonderful Code Institute Tutors; Joshua, Joane, and Ed, for helping me debug my code and modify the logic of the game.
 * Special thanks to [Marram](https://stackoverflow.com/users/21666265/marram) from [StackOverflow](https://stackoverflow.com/questions/76105938/css-background-image-not-showing-up-in-my-deployed-site/76105952#76105952) with debugging the background image not showin up.
-* Special thanks to fellow Code Institue student John Dickson and Stephen Dawson for feedback on the Peer Code Review.
+* Special thanks to fellow Code Institute students John Dickson and Stephen Dawson for feedback on the Peer Code Review.